Paul W. Draper: Career

 Before embarking on a career in magic and mentalism in Las Vegas, Draper worked as a lecturer in Utah at Westminster College and Weber State University and later as an instructor at the University of Nevada, Las Vegas where he taught communication studies.
-Recently Draper has returned part time to teaching at Soka University of America as an adjunct professor and distinguished lecturer.

-In 2004, Draper gave up his full time academic career to follow his "childhood passion" of magic and mentalism, according to an interview with Psychology Today.
+In 2004, Draper gave up his full time academic career to follow his "childhood passion" of magic and mentalism.
 At that time, he began working as the house magician at the Venetian Hotel and Casino in Las Vegas.

 For Draper, these two career paths — anthropology and magic — coincide in the study of cognitive science, or how and why people believe what they do.
-“Nothing I do uses psychic power," Draper said in an interview with Psychology Today.
-"All I use is influence and persuasion.”Draper's work as the house magician at the Venetian Hotel and Casinos in Las Vegas lasted for several years.
-Eventually, Draper evolved his performance to blend magic and the "science" behind mentalism: perception, attention, and observation play key roles.
-In Mental Mysteries, Draper attempts to make the audience the star of the show, teaching viewers to read body language and feel as if they understand the minds of others.

 In 2014, the International Magician's Society awarded Draper the prestigious Merlin Award for Best Corporate Performer.

 He has lectured on these topics at Yale University, Apple Cupertino Headquarters, the University of Utah, the University of Southern California, the Magic Castle in Hollywood and The Magic Circle in London.

-Draper has appeared as himself in numerous television shows and documentaries, including Hell's Kitchen, Pawn Stars, House Hunters, Criss Angel Mindfreak, HBO-sponsored The Comedy Festival at Caesars Palace, Ghost Adventures, and Houdini: Unlocking the Mystery.
+Draper has appeared as himself in television shows and documentaries, including Hell's Kitchen, Pawn Stars, House Hunters, Criss Angel Mindfreak, HBO-sponsored The Comedy Festival at Caesars Palace, Ghost Adventures, and Houdini: Unlocking the Mystery.
 He has appeared alongside David Copperfield, Lance Burton, and Teller on the History Channel as a consultant and expert.
 He appeared as a magician on Hair Battle Spectacular and as a scorpion handler in Guerilla Magic.
 In March 2018 Draper was the guest scholar for an episode of What'sHerName women's history podcast on "Queen of Magic" Adelaide Herrmann.